 Just as crucial as de-cluttering your yard is keeping your home clean and organized.
 Clean—because crumbs attract bugs which in turn attract predators like scorpions.
 Organized—because scorpions will use everything from shoes to boxes to piles of clothing to hide.
 Traditionally cluttered spaces like closets and underneath beds will require attention, too.

 Scorpions require openings no bigger than a credit card to enter your home.
 Windows, baseboards, doorways, light-switches, outlets, fixtures, wall & foundation cracks, and even ceiling fans are all potential scorpion entrances.
 Seal your home by remedying these cracks and openings using caulk (don’t forget to check basements and attics, too!).
 The same process should be repeated outdoors as well, paying close attention to the roof and any foundation/wall cracks & holes.
 Screens or seals should be used to ensure windows and doorways remain firmly shut, too.
+This will help get rid of scorpions in your home.

 Scorpions are prone to moisture loss and usually enter homes as a way to find water or cool down.
 Whether inside or outside your home, it’s important to remove puddles, standing water, and any other sources of moisture.
 Plumbing, basements and crawl spaces should also be kept dry and free of leaks.